 Urea (Type II) Plastic Abrasive Grit

 Urea (Type II) Plastic Abrasive Grit is the most heavily used plastic media.
-Urea Plastic Abrasive Grit is used for applications such as auto and aircraft restoration to deliver an efficient strip rate with damage or warping of the substrate surface.
+Urea Plastic Abrasive Grit is used for applications such as auto and aircraft restoration to deliver an efficient strip rate without damage or warping of the substrate surface.